dyv/articles/MemoryManagementInC.md

 ## Maintain Invariants
 - Functions that allocate should always allocate.
 This means the caller can always free it.
 - All variables returned by functions should have the same lifetime.
 This means if someone passes in a pointer (that points to something on the stack or the heap), you should pass something back on the heap (not conditionally back on the stack or the heap).
 - Either always null-terminate or never null-terminate strings.
-Whatever you choose, make sure you remember that some functions expect a null terminated string (strcmp, strlen), while others don’t, and instead accept a length (ex: strncmp) where the n signals that you have to specify a length.
+Whatever you choose, make sure you remember that some functions expect a null terminated string (strcmp, strlen), while others don’t, and instead accept a length (ex: str**n**cmp) where the n signals that you have to specify a length.

 ## Valgrind
 You should always be running your programs with valgrind.
 This means that you should always at least write: `valgrind ./command`